 2. Any deductible or self-insured retention amount or other similar obligation under the insurance policies shall be the sole obligation of the Contractor.

-3. The State will be defended, indemnified and held harmless to the full extent of any coverage actually secured by the Contractor in excess of the minimum requirements set forth above.
-The duty to indemnify the State under this Contract shall not be limited by the insurance required in this Contract.

-4. The insurance required in this Contract, through a policy or endorsement(s), shall include a provision that the policy and endorsements may not be canceled or modified without thirty (30) days’ prior written notice to the undersigned State agency.
+4. The insurance required in this Contract, through a policy or endorsement(s), shall include a provision that the Contractor shall endeavor to provide notice of policy and endorsements that may be canceled or modified.

-5. The Contractor waives and agrees to require their insurer to waive their rights of subrogation against the State of Indiana.
+5. The Contractor waives and agrees to require their insurer to waive their rights of subrogation against the State of Indiana except to claims directly caused by the State of Indiana’s negligence or willful misconduct.

 C. Failure to provide insurance as required in this Contract may be deemed a material breach of contract entitling the State to immediately terminate this Contract.
 The Contractor shall furnish a certificate of insurance and all endorsements to the State before the commencement of this Contract.